-Where the cumulative floor space exceeds 150sq.m but does not exceed 500sq.m.
+Where the cumulative floor space exceeds 150 square metres but does not exceed 500 square metres.

-- Written description of the proposed development. - Plan indicating the site and showing the proposed development. - Developer's contact address. - Developer's email address where appropriate. - Fee. - · Local requirements stipulated below.
+- Written description of the proposed development. - Plan indicating the site and showing the proposed development. - Developer's contact address. - Developer's email address where appropriate. - Fee. - Local requirements stipulated below.

-Where the floor space exceeds 150sqm but does not exceed 500sqm such information as may be necessary to enable the local planning authority to determine:
+Where the floor space exceeds 150 square metres but does not exceed 500 square metres such information as may be necessary to enable the local planning authority to determine:

 - Transport and highways impacts of the development.

 - Noise impacts of the development.

 - Contamination implications.

-- Flood risk.
+- · Flood risk.